 Ever since August 29, 2016, Montha and the rest of Shorty’s family have been working against the Department of Homeland Security to bring Shorty home, after he was suddenly detained by ICE following his regular supervision check-in.
 Montha’s attention to detail becomes immediately apparent as she lists off numerous court dates and appeals that have marked pivotal moments in the past year of legal battles to free her brother.

 Eight Cambodian men from Minnesota faced the same situation as Shorty: all had grown up in the United States and were facing deportation to a country their families had fled from and where they had never even visited.
 Six of the eight had already been deported.
-Only Shorty and Sameth Nhean remained; the immigration judges had granted their Motions to Reopen and Emergency Stays
+Only Shorty and Sameth Nhean remained; the immigration judges had granted their Motions to Reopen and Emergency Stays of Removal.

 All had grown up in the United States and were facing deportation to a country their families had fled from.